Ransom Wilson: Educator

+The School of Music at the University of Alabama announced the appointment of Ransom Wilson as the Camilla Huxford Endowed Chair in Orchestral Studies to begin in August 2023.

 Wilson taught at the Yale School of Music, where he was a member of the woodwind and chamber music faculties for 31 years from 1992 to 2023.
-He conducted productions of the school’s opera department, taught at the Yale Summer School of Music/Norfolk Chamber Musicand was featured many times in solo and chamber music performances on Yale’s Faculty Artist Series and Yale in New York concert series.
+He conducted productions of the school’s opera department, taught at the Yale Summer School of Music/Norfolk Chamber Music and was featured many times in solo and chamber music performances on Yale’s Faculty Artist Series and Yale in New York concert series.

 In 2019, Wilson was appointed Director of Orchestral Programs at the Idyllwild Arts Academy in California which ended in 2020.

 In addition to his long professorship at Yale, he has taught master classes at the Paris Conservatory, Oberlin Conservatory, Jerusalem Music Academy, The Juilliard School, Moscow Conservatory, Cambridge University, Beijing Conservatory, and at several music schools in Taiwan.

 His former students hold positions in such orchestra as the New York Philharmonic, Fort Worth Symphony, Charlotte Symphony, and Seoul Philharmonic; in addition, some teach at University of Wisconsin Madison, University of Miami, Sarah Lawrence College, George Washington University, University of Minnesota, South Korea National University of Arts, HanYang University, and the Beijing Conservatory.

 He is the former Director of Orchestras at his alma mater, the University of North Carolina School of the Arts.

 Wilson has been quoted as saying: “[My] teaching philosophy is to improve and refine students’ innate abilities — to make them the very best version of themselves as musicians.
 With an emphasis on classic French la belle flûte traditions, students have the opportunity to clean up and improve their sound, technique and interpretation”.